Chuandablackpig/Composite-Material-Defect-Detection-System/README.md

 ---

-> 📄 The research paper for this project, **"Composite Material Surface Microscopic Defect Detection and Classification Combining Diffusion Models and Zero-shot Learning"**, has been accepted by *Scientific Reports*.
+> 📄 The research paper for this project, **"Composite Material Surface Microscopic Defect Detection and Classification Combining Diffusion Models and Zero-shot Learning"**, has been published by *Scientific Reports*.